 Dr. Riel Hillier was born near Bath (Earnestown County), Ontario on the 5th of November, 1865.
 He was the son of Jacob David Hillier and the former Elizabeth Rolton.

 Dr. Hillier graduated from the Victoria College Medical School in 1886 and started his medical practice in Wheatley.
 He joined the College of Physicians and Surgeons on the 30th of April, 1886.

 By 1892, Dr. and Mrs. Hillier had moved to Leamington (Essex Co.).
-They had a son, Leland “Glen” Hillier born on the 12th of June, 1892 and a daughter Sarah Madeline Hillier born on the 17th of February, 1894.
-With the close proximity of Leamington to Kent County, Dr. Hillier was known to treat patients in Wheatley and Romney Township (Kent County).
+They had 2 children; a son named Leland Glen Hillier who was born on the 12th of June, 1892 and a daughter named Sarah Madelyne Hillier who was born on the 17th of February, 1894.
+(Sarah Madeline Hillier died in Toronto on the 24th of December, 1938 from injuries sustained in a car accident).

 Dr. Hillier joined the First Hussars in 1904.
 By 1911 he had been made a Captain and he was chosen to participate in the Coronation of King George V, on the 22nd of June (1911).